saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/proposal-template.md

 it's functionality.
 The plan is to make this project work in such a way that it should  not be basic nor to make it complicated by adding the every possible requirement that a business can have.
-Understanding and figuring out the essential requirements is going to be crucia.
+Understanding and figuring out the essential requirements is going to be crucial.